 Thinking of life as a proportion; it is difficult to say who got the better deal.
 I was chosen to live, and he was chosen to have love every minute of his earthly life.
 He felt his life being torn from him as I felt my true love slipping away with the part of my brain that was removed.
 I guess life is about suffering well, falling with grace, and loving as if your life depended on it, in the end it does.

 PS.
 Three years later while sitting church, a nice lady walked in, and we talked a little… drank some coffee… talked a little more.
 And we were married in September of 2003.

-Every Tuesday at 11-1 p.m. at Access Alaska – Fairbanks [map]
+Taking place at Access Alaska – Fairbanks on: